The 16th Annual Antique Bikes on Main 2022

 The City of Chesnee and area residents generously support Antique Bikes on Main so we need everyone to help us keep it a great time.
 Bring out your bikes, parts and goodies- any condition, any brand, any vintage.

+The Prayer Riders will reassemble immediately following the Bike Parade at Chesnee United Methodist Church and continue their Prayer Ride.
 CUMC address is 409 South Kennedy Street Chesnee SC 29323, located behind Turners Restaurant or one block northeast of traffic light at the Bantam Chef.
 Arrive early to get in line and fellowship with others for this great ride throughout the area.
 Riders will stop at multiple churches along the route to service prayer requests offered by participating churches.
 Join us as we share our compassion and grow the church of Jesus Christ with our neighbors.

 After a great ride through two counties, riders will return to downtown Chesnee for Christian Music and Fellowship into the evening.
 Come relax in our beautiful small city and enjoy dinner at one of our many restaurants.
 Visit Chesnee's famous Bantam Chef for a Chili Cheese-a-plenty in AIR-CONDITONED COMFORT while you tour the display of 50's era motorcycle and automobile memorabilia.
 Other Chesnee Restaurants including El Limon Mexican, New Century Chinese, Yoshi's Japanese and Pizza House offer their specialty menus and a/c, all in walking distance.